 Barry Island- Calm before the storm

 It was now time to head for Barry Island!!
 The train from Cardiff drops you at the Barry Island Pleasure Park which is just opposite the Barry Island beach.
 Here we were, all set for some beach fun.
 Suruchi was the most excited and beach ready in her stunning beach suit!!

 Walking through the beach, we were headed to the Friar’s point to catch the beautiful sunset.
 I cannot describe the splendour of this place in words.
 We found a spot there- calm, serene and a place where everything seemed just perfect.
 The four of us sat there on the cliff, absorbing the fresh cool air and the eternal silence.
 I felt happy!

 But as they say, that was the calm before the storm for me.
 After grabbing a bite at one of the restaurants on the island, we were off to the train station, heading back to our hostel in Cardiff.
-On exiting the station at Cardiff, we entered a supermarket right besides it to buy some milk and bread.
-Moments after leaving from there, I realise that – my bag is missing!
+On exiting the station at Cardiff, we entered a supermarket right beside it to buy some milk and bread.
+Moments after leaving from there, I realize that – my bag is missing!

-The bag had my documents, wallet and my BRP (British Residency Permit) and I had lost it.
+The bag had my documents, wallet, and my BRP (British Residency Permit) and I had lost it.
 I panicked assuming I had forgotten it on the train which would have left the station by now!
 I ran everywhere for 10-15 minutes, before going back to the supermarket asking about it.

 Luckily, the staff knew where my bag was and directed me towards the Lost & Found.
 After about 15 minutes of chasing and enquiring, we found it!
 Throughout this chaos, I had Diva by my side, running everywhere along with me and keeping me calm (even though she was worried too <3).